aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/running_a_data_preparation_job.md

 # Running Custom Data Preparation Code

-If you have chosen to write you data preparation code with an editor, you can run it using the terminal in the Jupyter container or the Sycamore-Importer container.
+If you have chosen to write your data preparation code with an editor, you can run it using the terminal in the Jupyter container or the Sycamore-Importer container.
 You can also write and run code using a [Jupyter notebook](using_Jupyter.md).

 ## Using the terminal in the Jupyter container